lilvina/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+- PropTypes are used to help developers catch bugs in their program and validates your data while your component is built.
+If the data isn't valid, an error will appear in the console.
 - [ ] Describe a life-cycle event in React?
 - [ ] Explain the details of a Higher Order Component?
+- Higher Order Components is an advanced React pattern that allows you the capability of reusing component logic.
+It allows developers the ability to encapsulate some shared functionality between components.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

 ## Project Setup